 Some stress can be beneficial, pushing us to find solutions to real and current problems.
 Chronic stress can have a negative impact on our mental health.
 What’s the good news?
 There are numerous strategies available to assist us in learning how to manage stress and begin thriving.

-We’re here to share our best strategies for how to stop being stressed.
+We’re here to share our best strategies on how to be confident the next time you tackle that essay.
 We’ll give you the tools you need to get your stress under control.
-As a Uni student, your University will have numerous activities and support staff to assist you with stress management.
+As a university student, your University will have numerous activities and support staff to assist you with stress management.
 Make use of them.

 What to Keep in Mind When Dealing With Uni Stress